Can We Coexist With Wildfire? A The Dyrt PRO Member Made a Film About It (and His Answer Is YES!)

 The award-winning film “Elemental: Reimagine Wildfire” is finally available to the streaming public!
 After more than 200 theater screenings across the U.S., you can watch it today on Apple, Amazon and more.
 Check out the streaming page on the film’s website, or just search on major streaming platforms.

-Trip Jennings — producer, adventurer and — spent five years chasing wildfires, scientists and Native American experts around the U.S. while using The Dyrt to find campsites.
+Trip Jennings — producer, adventurer and director of the documentary — spent five years chasing wildfires, scientists and Native American fire experts around the U.S. while using The Dyrt PRO to find campsites.
 In his film, Jennings delves into the history of wildfire, analyzes present challenges and failures, and offers a new optimistic perspective on how we can coexist with such a powerful element.
 We interviewed him to learn more about his findings and to hear how The Dyrt was a key resource for his filmmaking process.

 Interview: